Backup & Restore

 docker compose up -d

 ChannelWatch will detect the restored files on startup and run any necessary migrations.
+After startup, use the Diagnostics tab to run Connection Tests and a test alert before you return the system to normal use.

 Related pages